 Our success also depends to some extent on discretionary consumer spending, which is heavily influenced by general economic conditions and the availability of discretionary income.
-Severe economic downturns, coupled with high volatility and uncertainty as to the future global economic landscape, have had and continue to have an adverse effect on consumers' discretionary income and consumer confidence.
+High volatility and uncertainty as to the future global economic landscape continues to have an adverse effect on consumers' discretionary income and consumer confidence.
 Difficult economic conditions and recessionary periods may adversely impact attendance figures, the frequency with which guests choose to visit our theme parks and guest spending patterns at our theme parks.
 Generally, our revenue and attendance growth have been correlated with domestic economic growth, as reflected in the gross domestic product ("GDP") and the overall level of growth in domestic consumer spending.